-- pipe\index (object) An identifier value for use by the caller.
-This is returned unchanged, so a caller may use the pipe\index as a tag with which to keep track of jobs. - parts (list of music21.stream.Stream) A list of at least one Stream object.
-Every new event or change of similutaneity will appear in the outputted index.
-Therefore, the new index will contain at least as many events as the inputted Part with the most events. - indexer\func (function) This function transforms found events into a unicode object. - types (list of type) Only objects of a type in this list will be passed to the indexer\func() for inclusion in the resulting index.

-Returns The pipe\index argument and the new index.
-The new index is a pandas.
-Series where every element is a unicode string.
-The Index of the Series corresponds to the quarterLength offset of the event in the inputted Stream.
+- pipe_index (any) An identifier value for use by the caller. - parts (list of music21.stream.Stream) A list of at least one Stream object.
+Every new event, or change of simultaneity, will appear in the outputted index.
+Therefore, the new index will contain at least as many events as the inputted Part or Series with the most events. - indexer_func (function) This function transforms found events into a unicode object. - types (list of types) Only objects of a type in this list will be passed to the indexer_func for inclusion in the resulting index. - Returns The "pipe_index" argument and the new index.
+The new index is a pandas.Series where every element is a unicode object.
+The Series' index corresponds to the quarterLength offset of the event in the input Stream.

-Return type 2-tuple of object and pandas.
-Series
+Return type 2-tuple of any and pandas.Series